OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - Country
 - Specific entitlements

-The advantages to this approach are numerous:
+But that focuses on how you deliver functionality to users.
+Feature toggles are so much more useful than progressively delivering functionality to users.

+Feature toggles can answer the question "Am I building the right thing?"
+Combining feature toggles with trunk-based development, incrementally adds functionality to a feature until it is complete.
+Features can be built using milestones.
+A user segment can be created per milestone, allowing for faster feedback.

-1. Internal or staff users can [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) new functionality in production before anyone else.
+1. Pre-alpha - internal or staff users can [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) new functionality.
-2. Provide early access to a subset of alpha users for early feedback.
+2. Alpha - early access to a subset of (willing) users for early feedback.
+These users have to be willing to accept incomplete functionality and be willing to provide detailed feedback.
-3. Beta-test new functionality with a large group of users before it goes live for everyone.
+3. Beta - test near complete functionality with a larger group of users before everyone.
+Ideally, users can volunteer easily.
+Beta testers ensure the feature works "at scale" and there are no unknown show-stopping bugs.
-4. Being able to pivot and change functionality based on user feedback.
-5. Rolling back involves turning off a feature toggle, not redeploying a previous version.
-6. Turning off the toggle is often low-risk, as it has already been off for weeks or months in production.

-## Rollbacks become a thing of the past
+The advantages to this approach are numerous for building new features:

+- Features that take months to build can be used _in production_ for weeks by a subset of users.
+Bugs will be found and reported before reaching the entire user base.
+- Application teams get feedback faster, allowing them to verify assumptions, and if necessary, make changes to build a more useful feature.
+- Multiple features can be worked on at the same time.
+Each feature can have different alpha and beta testers.
+- Developers can test how features interact with each other much sooner.
+Either manually or via automated tests.
+If a critical collision occurs, they can turn off a specific combo of features and get unblocked while the issue is fixed.

+## TPF and roll backs

-The number one driver of rolling back is critical bugs in new functionality.
-By adopting TPF, you are preventing that from happening by:
+The number one cause of wanting to roll back is critical bugs in new functionality.
+I cannot tell you how many times I get asked about automating roll backs.
+Roll backs are a "break glass in case of emergency," not a default recovery strategy.

+There are many problems with rolling back:

+- Rolling back would turn off the new feature _for all users_, even if the issue impacted a small (but important) group of users.
+- Any other change included in the new release is rolled back, including bug fixes, security enhancements, or performance improvements.
+- Roll back plans are often untested, the first time the plan is executed is when you do the roll back.
+Typically in Production.
+- Restoring a database from a recent back up _will result_ in data loss.
+Or, the previous version runs on the newest version of the database, increasing the chance of data corruption.
+- The window to roll back is much smaller than most people think.
+For a lot of applications, it's less than an hour.
+After a few hours, a roll back is not a viable option.

+The deployment pipeline should be treated like an assembly line.
+Always moving forward.
+Never backward.
+By adopting TPF, rolling back to a previous version is no longer needed.

 - Incrementally adding functionality instead of merging everything as a "big bang."
+Smaller changes means less can go wrong, and they are much easier to test.
+- Blue/Green, Canary, and "Staging" patterns allow you to deploy and verify changes in production while users remain on the old version.
+Users remain on the old version if the verification fails.
-- Providing the capability _from the start_ of the new feature to turn it off.
+- Providing the capability _from the start_ to turn it off new features to a subset of users (or all users) in case something goes wrong.
-- Frequently deploying with that functionality turned off.
+- The new functionality is already in production and has been used in a variety of scenarios by a subset of your user base.
+- It isn't an emergency to fix the issue, the fix can be made and pushed through the regular deployment pipeline.
+After it has been deployed, it can be tested with a subset of users impacted.

 That is not to say every feature will be bug-free, far from it.
 You'll always encounter unknown use cases, random configurations you weren't expecting that cause your feature to fail, or substandard performance.

-The big difference is that with feature toggles, you can turn off that functionality for specific users.
-Before TPF, you'd roll back to a previous version and turn it off _for all users_.
+But you'll have a ready-to-use mechanism, that has already been tested, to turn off the feature.
 Imagine being able to say to a user, "We've identified the root cause.
 We'll push out a fix overnight.
-In the meantime, we've turned it off for you to prevent any issues."
+In the meantime, we've turned the feature off for you to get you unblocked."

-The deployment pipeline should be treated like an assembly line.
-Always moving forward.
-Never backward.

 ## TPF and Octopus Cloud